 I’m curious.
 So I’m holding an informal survey: would you drink from a public bubbler?

 We drink bottled water for a good reason.
 Maybe you don’t like the taste of tap water.
-Maybe you don’t want to drink fluoride or chlorine.
-Maybe you just get thirsty when you’re out and about and you don’t have an alternative.
+Or you don’t want to drink fluoride or chlorine.
+Maybe you just get thirsty when you’re out and about, and you don’t have an alternative.
 Or you live in an area that doesn’t have drinkable water.